hilaryrowe/documentation3/oeeCalculations/new-availability.md

 By default, Idle time impacts uptime which affects the Performance Calculation and not the Availability Calculation.

-In the example below, three seperate Unplanned Downtime events related to Machine Breakdown and Operator Error are illustrated along with the resulting Unplanned Downtime calculation.
+In the example below, three seperate Unplanned Downtime events related to Machine Breakdown and Operator Error are illustrated along with the resulting Total Available Time calculation.

 ![](/assets/Mockup_UnplannedDowntime.png)